Tearful Osaka suffers stunning Fed Cup defeat

 Spain went 2-0 ahead in the tie when Carla Suarez Navarro beat Misaki Doi 6-3 6-4 in the second rubber.

-Suarez Navarro is set to face Osaka on Saturday's reverse singles, when Spain will need one more victory to book a place in the 12-team finals, to be played in Budapest in April.
+Suarez Navarro is set to face Osaka in Sunday's (AEDT) reverse singles, when Spain will need one more victory to book a place in the 12-team finals, to be played in Budapest in April.